 I’m sure other people can add to this list, but this is just what my experience has been.

-Drawbacks Of Bartering
+Drawbacks Of Barter

-Unfortunately, there are drawbacks to bartering and barter exchanges.
+Unfortunately, there are drawbacks as well.

 One of the biggest issues I ran into was the fact that I had little need for other people’s services or goods.